 - How do collaborations among stage directors, designers, and actors lead to differing interpretations of the plays?

 Other topics that you'll address are the complexity of characters' motivation, subtext, and the changing assumptions that audience members and readers bring to plays over time and which also influence our interpretation of these plays.

 In this program, you'll acquire the technical vocabulary necessary for understanding Shakespeare's plays, and you'll deploy that vocabulary in written critical analyses.
 As your critical thinking and writing skills develop, so will your enjoyment of Shakespearean drama.

-In fact, you may have the opportunity to put that to the test by watching a performance by the Ithaca Shakespeare Company in Cornell's top-ranked arboretum—and you can visit the Cornell library, which holds rare 17th-century folio editions of Shakespeare's plays as well as the 1866 copy of Hamlet owned by Edwin Booth, brother of John Wilkes Booth.
+In fact, you may have the opportunity to put that to the test by watching a performance by the Ithaca Shakespeare Company—and you can visit the Cornell library, which holds rare 17th-century folio editions of Shakespeare's plays as well as the 1866 copy of Hamlet owned by Edwin Booth, brother of John Wilkes Booth.

 No previous acting or theater participation is necessary.

 Students are expected to:

 - present projects and write papers as assigned.

 International students: Due to the volume and complexity of the reading material, we recommend this program for students who have earned a 103 or higher on the TOEFL exam and at least a 7 on the IELTS exam.